brotherelric/discord-ui/README.md

     ## **Changed**
     - Component custom ids are now optional, if no custom id is passed, a 100 character long random string will be used
-    - The order of SelectMenus init params are changed, custom_id is now after options
+    - The order of SelectMenus init params changed, custom_id is now after options
     ```py
     SelectMenu("my_custom_id", [options...here])
     # is now